meatball133/crystal/concepts/modules/about.md

 # Modules

-[Modules][modules] in Crystal serves 2 purposes:
+[Modules][modules] in Crystal serve 2 purposes:

-The first purpose is to use it as a [namespace][namespace], this is mainly to avoid name clashes.
+The first purpose is to create a [namespace][namespace] to avoid name collisions.
 But it also forms as a form of grouping code together, this is to make it easier to understand what the code is for.

-The second purpose is to use it as a [mixin][mixin], this is to share code to types.
+The second purpose is to define [mixins][mixin] to share code to types.

-Modules has similarities to classes, but the main difference is that modules can not be instantiated, and thereby don't have instance variables.
+Modules have similarities to classes, but the main difference is that modules cannot be instantiated, and thereby don't have instance variables.

-To declare a module you use the `module` keyword, followed by the name of the module.
+To declare a module you use the `module` keyword followed by the name of the module.

 ```crystal
 module Foo